jsakamoto/Toolbelt.Blazor.HotKeys/README.md

 This library was created inspired by ["angular-hotkeys"](https://github.com/chieffancypants/angular-hotkeys).

-## Requirements
+## Supported Blazor versions

-Client-side Blazor v.3.0.0 Preview 8
+"Blazor WebAssembly App (client-side) HotKeys" ver.7.x supports Blazor WebAssembly App version **3.0.0 preview 9.**

 ## How to install and use?